-CollegeSpring’s academic-year program is integrated into the junior-year curriculum at partner schools.
-It is most appropriate for schools where most students are on track to graduate and to fulfill A-G requirements but could benefit from extra support on the SAT and in college admissions.
-CollegeSpring has offered academic-year programs since 2011.
+CollegeSpring’s academic-year program is integrated into the junior- or senior-year curriculum at partner schools.
+It is most appropriate for schools where most students are on track to graduate and to fulfill A-G requirements but could benefit from extra support on the SAT or ACT and in college admissions.

-The CollegeSpring program is an efficient way to maximize learning time, either over the summer or during academic-year advisory periods.
+The CollegeSpring program is an efficient way to maximize learning time during the academic year.
 All of our 80-hour programs include:

 - 20 hours of college-readiness instruction